 Scene at tea party held in honor of my Mama P at the renovated Cosmos Night Club in the black business district in Newport News, Virginia.

 I was talking with Mr. and Mrs. Calloway.
 He and I were co-workers at Huntington High school and co-chaperones for the seniors' picnic.

-Me, Annie Lee Shaw, fourth generation Shaw family member; I was dressed for my formal wedding.
-I was standing with Cousin Kenny and Mama in my first home before Bennie Mamaduke Barnes and I wedded on June 9, 1963 at dusk, in the Hampton Institute Chapel by the sea.
+Me, Annie Lee Shaw, fourth generation Shaw family member.
+I was standing with Cousin Kenny Rutherford and Mama and dressed to be married to Bennie Mamaduke Barnes, a mathematics high school teacher, from Sunbury, North Carolina, in a formal wedding ceremony, at twilight on June 9, 1963 in the Hampton Institute Chapel by the sea.